mattnbinns/mattnbinns.github.io/markdown.md

 2. Use HTML element tag < br >

 **Key Note:** The < br > element tag can **ONLY** be used if your Markdown application supports HTML.
+### Bolding Text
+To bold your text in Markdown, you may either use two astrisks  ( ** ) before and after the word or phrase without any spaces.
+Or you can use the underscore sign ( _ ) before and after the word of phrase without any spaces.

+**Key Note:** If you want bold a text that happens to be in the middle, use astrisks **NOT** underscores.